-How do we remember our visual surroundings?
-If we close our eyes, we may get surprised about the scarcity of details we remember regarding the scene that was just before us.
-Our limited ability to keep visual details in mind is due to the constraints on the capacity of visual working memory.
-Working memory can hold, on average, ca. 3-4 visual items with sufficiently good precision to guide our thoughts and actions (Fukuda et al., 2010; Luck & Vogel, 1997).
-This capacity, however, is more limited for information that lacks semantics, for instance simple visual features, than for information that has rich semantics, as is the case for complex objects (Brady et al., 2016; Brady & Störmer, 2021).
+Correspondence concerning this article should be addressed to Nuno D. Sobrinho, Center for Psychology, Faculty of Psychology and Education Sciences, University of Porto, Rua Alfredo Allen, 4200-392 Porto, Portugal.
+Email: nunosobrinho@fpce.up.pt the capacity of visual working memory.
+Working memory can hold, on average, approximately 3-4 visual items with sufficiently good precision to guide our thoughts and actions (Fukuda et al., 2010; Luck & Vogel, 1997).
+This capacity, however, is more limited for information that lacks semantics, for instance simple visual features, than for information that has rich semantics, as is the case for complex objects (Brady & Störmer, 2021; Brady et al., 2016).
 This indicates that prior knowledge may help retention in visual working memory.
-Here we examined whether individuals could leverage prior knowledge to boost maintenance of simple features in visual working memory.
+Here, we examined whether individuals could leverage prior knowledge to boost maintenance of simple features in visual working memory.